ecovillage/sometimes/README.md

 ## Installation

+Install the gem yourself as:

+    $ gem install sometimes

-Add this line to your application's Gemfile:
+Or add this line to your application's Gemfile (but `sometimes` does not really expose any useful functionality to be used in other Ruby projects):

 ```ruby
 gem 'sometimes'